fiddle-leaf/fiddle-leaf/README.md

 :sparkling_heart: Web Design, Photography, & Mindfulness

-:love_letter: Follow me on my journey in User Interface design
+:love_letter: Follow me on my journey in Web Development with the MERN-Stack.

 ## Tools
 - HTML, CSS, Sass, and MERN Stack.

+## Projects in Works
+- **SELESIE**: my personal portfolio built with `create-react-app` using TailwindCSS.
+- **Vacation-Planner**: final MERN-stack project to plan vacations implementing sign-up and login functions with MongoDB, Express, and React.js.
+- **Astro-Birth-Day**: my MOD2 project using React.js and Redux.js to populate birthday details (forecast and moonphase data) using WeatherAPI.